andrew/ultimate-awesome/README.md

 - [awesome-saito](https://github.com/0xluminous/awesome-saito) - Saito — A new layer 1 scaleable blockchain with a novel consensus algorithm.
 - [angular-awesome](https://github.com/akhilben/angular-awesome) - ⚡⚡ A collection of Angular best practices and tips for building fast, scalable enterprise level applications!
 Awesome coding! 😎🤘.
 - [awesome-berlin](https://github.com/AwesomeCities/awesome-berlin) - Berlin is 💯% awesome! 🍻🍾🤘.
-- [awesome-web-visualizations](https://github.com/bartolomej/awesome-web-visualizations) - A curated list of cool visualization on the web 👁️.
 - [awesome-earth-system-ml](https://github.com/blutjens/awesome-earth-system-ml) - 🌎 A curated list of Earth system datasets for the machine learning and weather, climate, ice, ocean, etc. community.
 - [awesome-open-banking](https://github.com/caracreative/awesome-open-banking) - A collection of awesome Open Banking APIs.
 - [awesome-angular-components](https://github.com/chyngyz/awesome-angular-components) - This project is no longer supported.